 The modern consumer is fluid, having no qualms about jumping from one channel to another during a single path to purchase.
 Because of this, the typical customer journey today is not necessarily linear.
 It involves hopping back and forth between channels – both online and physical.
 As such, your CJM should be reflective of this omnichannel environment.

 Related: Customer Journey Management for the Modern Consumer

 How to improve customer flow

 Improving an aspect of your business as important as customer flow can feel overwhelming, especially if you’ve identified multiple pain points within your CJM.
-Instead of trying to tackle the entire project — trying to “eat the whole elephant” — tackle the process one bite at a time.
+Instead of trying to tackle the entire project, tackle the process one step at a time.
 Choose one pain point to focus on, and set a SMART goal (Specific, Measurable, Attainable, Relevant, and Time-Bound) to improve upon that pain point.

 One of the biggest challenges for customer flow often comes at the end of the process, when customers are waiting in line to complete an order.
 Because this is a major pain point, it’s a good one to address first.

 Regardless of which pain point you choose to address, the next step is to determine which KPIs you should look at to evaluate your progress on that goal.
 For example, if you were trying to improve the time customers spent waiting in line, a KPI would be “average time spent in line.”
 By reducing this number over time, you would know you were improving that pain point.

 Finally, choose a specific action to take to improve upon that pain point.
 In the above example, your specific action may be to implement virtual queues so that customers could continue shopping while queuing – and feel like they barely waited at all.

 You may even find that as you conquer specific problems, other problems reduce on their own.
 For example, by addressing long lines, your staff members are less likely to have to handle customer complaints, reducing their stress.
 As a result, they may naturally provide better service, leading to an improved overall customer experience.